 The odds are clearly stacked against aspiring barristers, and most students will have to strike the right balance between "realism and optimism; they know it's tough, but then again you always think that you will be the one to get a pupillage."

-BPTC providers were on the whole "unconvinced that aptitude tests tell you much more than a paper application."
+The first hurdle is the Bar Course Aptitude Test, or BCAT, a critical thinking and reasoning test that costs £150 to sit.
+The BCAT's introduction was controversial – a similar test for LPC applicants was rejected on diversity grounds, and BPTC providers remain "unconvinced that aptitude tests tell you much more than a paper application."
 But one welcome outcome is that the test is likely to protect certain misguided students from the burden of a heavy debt unnecessarily incurred.
-We'll have to wait a few more years before the true worth of an aptitude test is fully known.

 These core areas, especially ethics, are essential because "barristers are individuals, and they get thrown to the wolves more often.
 When you're a solicitor you have the protection of the firm around you – barristers have to be equipped with all the knowledge they can get."
 In the final term, students select two option subjects in areas they're targeting for practice.